Updated April 2026

 Sub-limit

-A maximum payout amount for a specific item or cover section within the overall policy limit, such as a cap on attire or gift claims.
+A maximum payout for a specific item or cover section within the overall policy limit, such as a cap on attire or gift claims.

 Public liability